Characters: Team Fortress 2 Defense

 - In-Series Nickname: His name is shortened to "Demo" by the Scout, Soldier, Heavy, Engineer, and Medic, and probably by the rest of his teammates.

 - In the Blood: His affinity for explosives, as explained by his retconned bio.

 - In Vino Veritas: The Demoman seems quite reasonable when he's sober, as in his update comic.
 Presumably he's always drunk during the game itself then.

 - Joke Weapon: The Sticky Jumper, one of his unlockable main weapons; it deals no damage whatsoever and is meant for training.

 - Lethal Joke Weapon: Unless one uses it primarily for its sticky-jumping potential (no damage means no-self damage) to leap across absurd distances almost instantaneously.
 Some people have crazily-awesome strategies that send a full-health Demoman armed with other weapons rocketing into the enemy before they even know what happened.
 It helps that while normally sticky-jumping is limited to one or two bombs, the Sticky Jumper can use up to eight.
-(At least until it got Nerf.
+(At least until it got Nerfed.)

 - Katanas Are Just Better: The Half-Zatoichi.

 - Large Ham: "THERE CAN BE ONLY ONE!"